Back to Tutorials

 Practical tutorial: Deploy an ML model on Hugging Face Spaces with GPU

-As of 2026, the popularity of deploying ML models on cloud platforms like Hugging Face Spaces has surged due to their ease of use and integration with other services.
-According to a study published in ArXiv titled "Exploring the Carbon Footprint of Hugging Face's ML Models: A Repository Mining Study," there is an increasing awareness among developers about the environmental impact of deploying large models, which underscores the importance of optimizing resource usage.
+As of 2026, the adoption of cloud-based ML deployment platforms like Hugging Face Spaces has accelerated significantly, driven by their seamless integration with the broader AI ecosystem.
+However, a study published in ArXiv titled "Exploring the Carbon Footprint of Hugging Face's ML Models: A Repository Mining Study" [5] has highlighted a growing concern among developers: the environmental impact of deploying large models.
+This underscores why optimizing resource usage isn't just about performance—it's about responsibility.

 mkdir hf_spaces_deploy && cd hf_spaces_deploy